 So you stripped the deck and have already cleaned it once with the pressure washer, it is time to clean the deck again!
 It may seem like overkill, but it is very important that your deck is very clean when you start trying to restore a deck with finish.

-Be sure to follow the instructions on the container to the letter.
+Be sure to follow the instructions on your deck cleaner to the letter.
 We soaked the deck with this cleaner and then scrubbed it hard with the brush before it dried up.
 This process took what seemed like hours.

 You’ll want to apply the deck cleaner starting from one corner, so you don’t have to walk over this cleaner.

 Once you are done applying the deck cleaner, you can hose the entire deck down to get any remnants of the cleaner off of your deck.